openlab-at-city-tech/openlab/wp-content/plugins/advanced-sidebar-menu/readme.txt

 <strong>Check out <a href="https://onpointplugins.com/product/advanced-sidebar-menu-pro/">Advanced Sidebar Menu PRO</a> for more features including priority support, the ability to customize the look and feel, custom link text, excluding of pages, category ordering, accordions, custom post types, custom taxonomies, and so much more!</strong>

-<blockquote><a href="https://onpointplugins.com/product/advanced-sidebar-menu-pro/" target="_blank">PRO version 8.1.0</a> is now available with support to exclude and change titles of navigation menu items using each page's settings!</blockquote>
+<blockquote><a href="https://onpointplugins.com/product/advanced-sidebar-menu-pro/" target="_blank">PRO version 8.2.0</a> is now available with improved style targeting including hover styles and border widths!</blockquote>

 <h3>Features</h3>
 * Page and Category widgets.